warrenmcallister/awstest3/task.md

 # Workday Coding Challenge

-Your task is to find out about the interests of the users of our messaging board, so we can show them more accurate ads to them.
+Your task is to collect data on the product interests of our message board users, so we can send them targeted ads for our products.
 You have been given access to a rest API which exposes the resources needed to solve the challenge.

 # Endpoints

 **Root**: ${endpointRoot}
 **Candidate ID**: `${candidateId}`

-Always send your candidate ID as a query parameter - `?candidate=${candidateId}` - when accessing any of the endpoints below, otherwise you won't get a proper response.
+Always send your candidate ID as a query parameter when accessing any of the endpoints below.

+Example: `?candidate=${candidateId}`

+Otherwise, you won't get a proper response.

 ## GET /users?candidate=${candidateId}

-This endpoint returns a list of our `user`s identified by an `id` and a `name`, similar to this:
+This endpoint returns a list of our users identified by an id and a name.
+Example:

 ```json
 [